 - Adam and Eve’s close relationship with God ended, as did His personal presence with them, as did their covering robes of innocence and purity, as did their eternal life.

 - Everything changed, for the worse, from that moment.

 - Sin came into the world, and with it came death and decay.

 - There now entered predators and prey; thorns and thistles; toil and woe.

 - Time passed and the human race went so far downhill ("the wickedness of man was great" and every intent was "only evil continually") that God decided to start again so He brought on the global flood and preserved only 8 people.

 God created Lucifer.

-Lucifer chose to be evil; he chose pride, personal ambition and self-seeking over his Creator’s perfect love.
+Lucifer chose to rebel against God's government; he chose pride, personal ambition and self-seeking over his Creator’s perfect love.

 Here we are.